Gaussian Blur in Photoshop is one of the blur tools you can use. In this article, I’ll show you how to blur a specific object in a photo.

-What Is Gaussian Blur
+What Is Gaussian Blur?

-Photoshop Gaussian Blur uses a Gaussian function to blur an image.
+Gaussian Blur is a filter in Photoshop that uses a Gaussian function to blur an image.

-How to use Gaussian Blur in Photoshop
+How to Use Gaussian Blur in Photoshop

 First, we need to make a selection of the object we want to blur.

-Step 1: Duplicate the Background
+Step 1: Duplicate the Background to Stay Safe

 Whenever you want to edit a photo, you need to duplicate the background.
 This way, you can always go back to the original image if something goes wrong.

-Step 2: Create a Path
+Step 2: Create a Path Around Your Object

 You can use any tool to make a selection.
 In this case, we’ll make a path first.
-The Pen Tool is perfect for this example because the bottle of wine has a smooth and rounded shape.
+The ‘Pen Tool’ is perfect for this example because the bottle of wine has a smooth and rounded shape.

-Select the Pen Tool from the toolbar on the left.
+Select the ‘Pen Tool’ from the toolbar on the left.

-If the toolbar is not visible, go to Window > Tools to make it appear.
+If the toolbar is not visible, go to ‘Window > Tools’ to make it appear.
 You can also use shortcut ‘P’.